Genre: Anti Rom-Com

 “Rare Beasts is a cautionary tale.
 Where do we all go after the fallout between men and women?
 And Who do we really need at the end of it all?
 I’ve been longing to talk ‘dramatically’ about the world I see around me and ultimately, I’ve always wanted to make my own films.
 This is a wonderful moment” Billie Piper, 2018.

-The film is being produced ) in association with Moffen Media Limited.
+The film is supported by Ffilm Cymru Wales and produced in association with 42MP, Fields Park Media Partners, Moffen Media and Warrior Film Productions.
 Casting by Shaheen Baig, Director of Photography by Patrick Meller, Production Design by Sarah Kane, Costume Design by Grace Snell and Music by Johnny Lloyd and Nathan Coen.

 Executive Producers are Vaughan Sivell, Franki Goodwin, Mike Rattenbury, Will Kane for WEP, Paul Higgins for Fields Park, Jim Reeve and Robert Halmi for Moffen Media, Josh Varney and Ben Pugh for 42 and Billie Piper.